Fourth post of four in a series on home safety.

 - Don’t burn candles near trees, curtains, or any other flammable items

 - Don’t burn trees, wreaths, or wrapping paper in the fireplace

 Electrical outlets should not be overloaded.
-Notes the U.S. Commerce Department website: “Connect no more then three strands of mini lights on any one extension cord.
-Extension cords should be placed against the wall to avoid tripping hazards, and around the top portions of the door opening.”
+Notes the U.S. Commerce Department website: “Connect no more than three strands of mini lights on any one extension cord.
+Extension cords should be placed against the wall to avoid tripping hazards and around the top portions of the door opening.”

 Your health is influenced by how you handle food.
 The U.S. Department of Health and Human Services provides some holiday food safety tips.
 Here are a few:

 - Do not rinse raw meat and poultry before cooking